 Does my favorite Korean skin care brand make vegan cosmetics?

-Backed by the veganism trend, many companies have started to release vegan cosmetic product lines.
+Backed by the veganism trend, many Korean beauty brands have started to release vegan cosmetic product lines.
 It includes consumer-favorite brand names like Innisfree, Laneige, and homegrown brands like Dear Dahlia and Aromatic.

 What about the makeup products?

-Most companies are creating vegan skin care products as it is difficult to add color in vegan cosmetics products that last for a long time on the skin.
+Most vegan Korean brands are creating vegan skin care products as it is difficult to add color to vegan cosmetics products that last for a long time on the skin.
 However, more firms are working on releasing color makeup products in the market.